ericanderson333/Stock_Analysis_Spring_Boot/README.md

 token.
 Make sure that sandbox is turned on.
 It is just a switch to flip on while you are on your user dashboard. <br />

-##Additional Info
+## Additional Info
-In your 'application.properties' file, don't worry about any configurations.
+In your ' application.properties ' file, don't worry about any configurations.
 Only property I had to set was 'DEBUG'.
 However that was just during applcation development. <br />